 Under ADA, people with disabilities are permitted to take their assistance dog with them in most places they go, including places that would normally prohibit pet dogs.
 Some examples of places that might prohibit dogs are restaurants and supermarkets where there are public health concerns.
 However, people with disabilities, have the right to enter and use those places with their assistance dogs.
 In addition, business owners, employers, managers, supermarket staff, airline officials, and others are not permitted to ask the individual the nature of their disability.
 The only requirement is that the individual is disabled, either physically or emotionally.

 Service dogs are also allowed in such places as:

 Businesses open to the public such as hotels, taxis, shuttles, grocery and department stores, hospitals and medical offices, theaters, health clubs, parks, etc.

 From the ADA’s site regarding service dogs (the law is very explicit and clear):

 “When it is not obvious what service an animal provides, only limited inquiries are allowed.
 Staff may ask two questions:

 Those with a service dog are responsible for the training and manners of the dog while in public.
 If the dog starts to bark in a theater, place of work, restaurant, etc. and is otherwise making a nuisance of itself, then the owner of the establishment can ask the individual to either leave or to remove the dog from this public establishment.
 The service dog can also be denied access if it poses a threat to itself or others.

-With the growing use of assistance dogs and the increased types of disabilities a service dog can assist we are seeing an increased misuse of the term "assistance dog" and the misuse of the rights of people with legitimate disabilities.
+With the growing use of assistance dogs and the increased types of disabilities, a service dog can assist us are seeing an increased misuse of the term “assistance dog” and the misuse of the rights of people with legitimate disabilities.